How to Decorate a Hallway

 End of Hallway Decor

 Placing furniture at the end of your hallway is a perfect way to anchor the entire design.
-Storage items like accent cabinets, tall bookcases and chests of drawers put a practical finishing touch on your halls.
+Storage items like accent cabinets or bookcases put a practical finishing touch on your halls.
 Meanwhile, a sleek barstool, pouf or other seating option enhances the charming, homey vibe of the space.

 Small Hallway Decorating Ideas